johnathanvman/F6/index.md

 								choose([" I hold her legs, and start exploring with my tongue.
-She yelps when I get between her thighs."," She spread her legs to halt any progress, and my tongue naturally explores between them."," As her fluffy tail brushes against my nose, my tongue, brushes against her slit."])+ choose([" Her breathing quickens"," She moans"," Her hips buck"])+ choose([" as I plunge it inside her."," as I tease her little nub until its firm."," as I lick along her folds."])+ choose([" She whimpers as I start licking up her juices."," She tries telling me to stop, but that only drives me to pleasure her more."," She flails her legs above me as I lap up her juices."," She begs me to get deeper, and I thrust my tongue as far as it can reach."," She cries out in bliss as I start pumping my tongue into her."])+ choose([" Her body quivers"," Her body shudders"," Her voice stifles"," Her toes curl"])+ choose([" when she cums"," when she gushes into my mouth"," when she reaches her limit"])+ choose([", and I lean back to swallow her down.",", and her juices slicken my throat.
+She yelps when I get between her thighs."," She spread her legs to halt any progress, and my tongue naturally explores between them."," As her fluffy tail brushes against my nose, my tongue, brushes against her slit."])+ choose([" Her breathing quickens"," She moans"," Her hips buck"])+ choose([" as I plunge it inside her."," as I tease her little nub until its firm."," as I lick along her folds."])+ choose([" She whimpers as I start stirring her up."," She tries telling me to stop, but that only drives me to pleasure her more."," She flails her legs above me as I lap up her juices."," She begs me to get deeper, and I thrust my tongue as far as it can reach."," She cries out in bliss as I start pumping my tongue into her."])+ choose([" Her body quivers"," Her body shudders"," Her voice stifles"," Her toes curl"])+ choose([" when she cums"," when she gushes into my mouth"," when she reaches her limit"])+ choose([", and I lean back to swallow her down.",", and her juices slicken my throat.
 She yelps as she suddenly plummets the rest of the way.",", and warm juices flood my mouth.
 I reflexively swallow, and we're both surprised when she splashes into my belly."])+